mldbai/mldb/container_files/public_html/doc/builtin/sql/ValueExpression.md

     any SQL expressions and will be bound to the parameters passed in to the function.

+There are two ways that values in arguments can be represented in Javascript: simplified (the default), and a non-simplified representation that is accessed by adding a `!` character to the parameter name argument (for example, `!x,y` instead of `x,y`).

+### Simplified arguments

 The result of the function will be the result of calling the function on the supplied arguments.
 This will be converted into a result as follows:

 - A `null` will remain a `null`
 - A Javascript number, string or `Date` will be converted to the equivalent MLDB number, string or timestamp;
-- An object (dictionary) will be converted to a row
+- An object (dictionary) or array will be converted to a row, with each element represented as a `[column name, value, timestamp]` tuple.

 In all cases, the timestamp on the output will be equal to the latest of the timestamps on the arguments passed in to the function.